Vishwjeet9097/Niri-web-v1.0/src/docs/STATUS_MANAGEMENT.md

 ## Overview

-This document describes the centralized status management system implemented across the NIRI application.
+This document describes the centralized status management system implemented across the NIE-I application.
 The system provides consistent status text, styling, and messaging based on submission status and user roles.

 ## Files